creativecommons/stateof/README.md

 ## Initial Creation

-:warning: **The commands below should NOT be run again.** Any corrections should be incorporated into a new script(s).
+:warning: **The commands below should NOT be run again.** Any corrections should be incorporated into new scripts.

 This static copy was created by:
 1. Mirroring the site with `wget`: